RFShahrear/CSEFest18Bomberman/README.md

 	  in the main playing loop.
 While it is encouraged to name this method "play", it is not mandatory.
         3. Execution of a round :
 	  -> After all players schedule their moves, the processor will execute all necessary actions to complete those moves.
-	  -> After execution, the restart variable of each living player will be set to true.
+	  -> After execution, the reset variable of each living player will be set to true.
 	  -> If a player dies, over variable of that player will be set to true.
 	  -> It will be the players' duty to make sure it does not schedule any more move after the over variable is set to true.
-	  -> If restart is true and over is false, the player can attempt to schedule the next move.
-Note that if you do not set the restart variable back to false you will not be able to prevent scheduling multiple times before one round is over.
+	  -> If reset is true and over is false, the player can attempt to schedule the next move.
+Note that if you do not set the reset variable back to false you will not be able to prevent scheduling multiple times before one round is over.
 	  -> Attempting to schedule multiple action in one round will result in disqualification.
         4. Attempting to call private functions or edit internal variables will result in disqualification